 Once upon a time the Aquabike was something no triathlete wanted to do.
 It was an opportunity that race directors gave athletes who became injured and still wanted to compete.

 Over time, this small niche has grown to become a very competitive aspect of the triathlon world.
 There are many events across the country where you can compete with an Aquabike.
 There’s a growing number of athletes opting for these events to reduce the time or the cost of training.
 It even has its own long course championships!

 To help our members, Endurance Nation is releasing our first ever digital Aquabike-specific training programs.

 While these training plans are only available the people who are part of Endurance Nation (Become a Team Member), this article will show you how we structure the programs and how you may want to modify your training to be your best for your next race.

 As context, our baseline Aquabike training plan was designed using the long course championship distances as a model.
 This means that the race distances are focused on the long course version of the race.
 The guidance in conversation here will evolve around training for a 3 km / 2-mile swim and a 120 km / 75-mile bike.

 What Does No Running Mean?

 Some athletes are simply not able to train and race the run.
-They may have a long or short term injury that means no running.
-Or there may be a bigger issue as to why running is not part of the program.
+They may have a long or short term injury.
+There may be a bigger issue as to why running is not part of the program.
 Or perhaps they just don’t enjoy running and would much rather swim and bike.